ashishHomble/homble-frontend-assessment/README.md

 **Details**:

-1. Develop a custom hook for fetching data from the server and sending patch requests.
+1. Develop a custom hook for fetching data from the server and sending requests.
 2. Ensure you handle errors—simply show a text message: “Something went wrong.”
 3. Memoize the computed values.